 We know that the cost of higher education is a barrier for many Minnesotans.
-The Fostering Independence Higher Education Grants is a financial aid program that seeks to eliminate that barrier for Minnesota students who were in the foster care system.
+The Fostering Independence Higher Education Grants (FIG) is a financial aid program that seeks to eliminate that barrier for Minnesota students who were in the foster care system.

-If you are a Minnesota resident under age 27 and were in the Minnesota foster care system at any point after you thirteenth birthday, this grant may cover the cost of attendance at any eligible Minnesota public or participating private college and university.
+If you are a Minnesota resident under age 27 and were in the Minnesota foster care system at any point after your thirteenth birthday, this grant may cover the cost of attendance at any eligible Minnesota public or participating private college and university.
 Accessing the grant is as simple as filling out the Free Application for Federal Student Aid (FAFSA) OR Minnesota Dream Act application.
 Both applications include a question about foster care; the Minnesota Department of Human Services confirms your information.
 If you are eligible, your postsecondary institution will award the grant as part of your financial aid package.

 Fostering Independence Higher Education Grants are available to eligible Minnesota students attending any eligible institution in the state.
 Eligible Institutions include Minnesota state universities, the University of Minnesota campuses, public community and technical colleges, participating tribal colleges and private institutions.
 Fostering Independence Grants are not available at out-of-state schools.